 Book Reviewers, to receive an ARC please contact: email@example.com

 Tita is seven, and she wonders what wrong with her.
 She has perfect parents.
 She puts on plays with her friends, spies on adults, challenges her teacher, and even manages to read forbidden books.
 She should be happy.
 But she dreams of a world without meals, and keeps worrying about her mother’s whereabouts, spoiling her own life for no reason at all.
-Is she a freak?
+Tita wants to be good - but how?

 As her small town vibrates to age-old Latin rituals on the verge of slipping away, Tita finds refuge - and a liberation- in books.